vfarcic/devops26/manuscript/06-env.md

 TODO: Diagram

 Having everything defined in code and stored in Git is not enough.
 We need those definitions and that code to be used reliably.
-Reproducibility is one of the key features we're loiking for.
-Unfortunatelly, we (humans) are not good at performing reproducible actions.
+Reproducibility is one of the key features we're looking for.
+Unfortunately, we (humans) are not good at performing reproducible actions.
 We make mistakes and we are incapable of doing the exactly the same thing twice.
 We are not reliable.
 Machines are.
 Given that the conditions did not change, a script will do exactly the same thing every time we run it.
 A declarative approach to define things gives us idempotency.
 Where we do excel is creativity.
 We are good at writing scripts and configurations, but not are running them.
 Ideally, every single action performed anywhere inside our systems should be executed by a machine, not by us.
 We accimplish those things by storing the code in a repository, and letting all the actions execute as a result of a webhook firing an event on every push of a change.

 But why do we want to use declarative syntax to describe our systems?
-The main reason is in idempotency provided through our experssion of a desire, instead of an imperative statement.
+The main reason is in idempotency provided through our expression of a desire, instead of an imperative statement.
 If we say create ten servers.
 We might end up with fifteen if there are already five nodes running.
-On the other hand, if we declaratively expess that there should be tend servers, we can have a system that will check how many do we have, and increase or decrease the
+On the other hand, if we declaratively express that there should be ten servers, we can have a system that will check how many do we have, and increase or decrease the

 Was that explanation confusing?
 Are you wondering whether it makes sense and if it does how to do that?
 Worry not.
 Our next mission is to put GitOps into practice and use practical examples to explain GitOps principles and implementation.
 Everything will become much clearer soon.
 But, as in the previous chapters, we need to create the cluster first.